Reduce Your Debtors with these 9 Effective Strategies

 Does your customer need you?
 If you have provided your services per the agreed price and terms (see point 3), then you can expect to get paid.
 If your client needs you, be mindful of the leverage you have.

 You don’t have to continue providing goods or services for people who are in arrears.
 Consider putting people on stop credit.
 It may seem harsh, but it’s amazing the results this will deliver.
 There will always be cash in the system and people will find you the money if they know you are serious.
 I am not advocating holding your customer to ransom – just be aware of your leverage.

 Allocate time and resources around a structured follow-up process.
 Remember - the squeaky wheel gets the grease.
 You can automate a part of the follow-up process using easy-to-use Xero Add-ons like Chaser (https://chaserhq.com).

 Utilising this technology will save you plenty of time and help with most of your debtors - freeing up your resources to really focus on the problem debtors.

-Once you’ve been on top of all these, you’ll be amazed on how easier your life will become, and the time and energy you'll have for business.
+Once you’ve been on top of all these, you’ll be amazed at how easier your life will become, and the time and energy you'll have for the business.
 Good cash flow increases profitability & business enjoyment.